top of page

 Fun fact:

-Professional boatmen using the canal for trading referred to the canal as the 'Ippey Cut', possibly a reference to nearby Chippenham.
+Professional boatmen using the Wilts & Berks Canal for trading referred to it as the 'Ippey Cut', possibly a reference to nearby Chippenham.

 image.png